zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/2/_index.md

 Now run `chef-client` on your node.
 We want to run only the `webserver` cookbook, so we use the `--audit-mode disabled` option to disable the `audit` cookbook (`disabled` is also the default).

-Choose the option that matches how you connect to your Red Hat Enterprise Linux or CentOS node.

-#### Option a: Use a user name and password

 Replace `{address}` with your remote node's external address, `{user}` with your username, and `{password}` with your password.

 ```bash